cyberfanta/tennis_field_scheduler/README.md

 # Tennis Field Scheduler
-This is an app to visualize the talent that is suscribed into torre.co website.
+This is a mobile app to reserve caracas tennis fields and validate the weather in that day.

 ## To Obtain 🚀
 Clone this repo to your computer using any Git manager.